zktuong/dandelion/README.md

 conda install -c bioconda igblast blast changeo presto

 # Use pip to install the following with --no-cache-dir --upgrade if necessary
-pip install polyleven
-pip install scanpy
-pip install scrublet
+pip install networkx polyleven scrublet scanpy

 # install rpy2
 # If you prefer to use conda to manage R, then use: